Campbell-Muscle-Lab/FiberSim/docs/pages/videos/videos.md

 + a brief introduction to computational modeling
 + an overview of the FiberSim software
 + some numerical results obtained with FiberSim

-## FiberSim videos

-Here are some videos obtained with the [Blender vizualisation framework](../demos/visualization/visualization.html).

-[links to be added]